buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_AudioVisualApplianceTypeRailwayCommunicationTerminal.md

+# Pset_AudioVisualApplianceTypeRailwayCommunicationTerminal

 Properties used for railway communication terminals.
 <!-- end of short definition -->